The Best Keyboard Layout for Programming: Choosing the Right Fit for Efficiency and Comfort

 60% compact keyboard

-While full-size keyboards feature comprehensive layouts, the increased size makes that one of the least ergonomic options available.
-As a result, the compact keyboard has seen wider adoption as one of the best ergonomic keyboards for programmers, as coders help maintain their wrist health while reducing their keyboard footprint.
+While full-size keyboards feature comprehensive layouts, the increased size makes that one of the least adaptable options available.
+As a result, the compact keyboard has seen wider adoption as one of the best keyboards layouts for programming.

 There are a variety of compact keyboard sizes available — like 80% keyboards, which remove the ten-key pad altogether, or 75% keyboards, which also condense much of the extra space between function and arrow keys.